Retaining Wall Calculator

 How many retaining wall blocks do I need per square foot?

-Standard 12"x6" retaining wall blocks cover 0.5 square feet each, so you need 2 blocks per square foot of wall face.
-For a 20-foot wall that is 3 feet tall: 20 x 3 = 60 sq ft x 2 = 120 blocks, plus 10% waste = 132 blocks total.
-Add cap blocks separately at 1 per linear foot of wall top (20 cap blocks for a 20-foot wall).
+Standard 12×6-inch blocks cover half a square foot each, so you need 2 per square foot of wall face.
+A 20-foot wall 3 feet tall is 60 sq ft × 2 = 120 blocks, plus 10% waste = 132, plus about 20 cap blocks (one per linear foot of top).
+Larger block systems cover more face area, which is why the calculator includes a block-size selector.

 Do I need a permit for a retaining wall?

-Most jurisdictions require permits for retaining walls over 3 to 4 feet tall.
-Some areas require permits for any wall that retains soil.
-Check with your local building department before starting — unpermitted walls are sometimes cited during home sales and may need removal.
-Walls over 4 feet almost universally require a structural engineer's stamp and inspections.
+Most jurisdictions require permits for walls over 3 to 4 feet; some require them for any wall that retains soil.
+Check with your building department first — unpermitted walls can be flagged during home sales and may need removal.
+Walls over 4 feet almost always require a structural engineer's stamp.

 How much gravel do I need behind a retaining wall?

-Plan for a drainage layer at least 12 inches wide for the full height of the wall, plus a 6-inch compacted base layer.
-For a 20-foot wall at 3 feet tall: 20 x 3 x 1 = 60 cubic feet = 2.2 cubic yards of drainage gravel, plus a perforated 4-inch drain pipe running the full length at the base of the gravel, daylighting to a lower point.
+Plan a drainage layer at least 12 inches wide for the full wall height, plus a compacted base trench.
+The calculator combines both into the gravel result.
+For a 20-foot, 3-foot wall that is roughly 2.8 cubic yards.
+Always run a 4-inch perforated drain pipe at the base, daylighting to a lower point.

 What causes a retaining wall to fail?

-The most common cause is inadequate drainage — hydrostatic pressure from saturated soil behind the wall pushes it forward.
-Other causes include insufficient footing depth (especially in frost-prone areas), using undersized block for the wall height, skipping the batter (backward lean), and building on unstable or expansive clay.
-Walls that skip engineering review on anything over 3 feet are at highest risk.
+The leading cause is poor drainage — hydrostatic pressure from saturated soil pushes the wall forward.
+Other causes are shallow footings (especially in frost areas), undersized block for the height, skipping the backward batter, and building on unstable clay.
+Skipping engineering review on anything over 3 feet is the highest-risk shortcut.

 How far back should a retaining wall lean?

-Segmental concrete block walls should batter (lean backward) at roughly 1 inch per foot of wall height.
-A 3-foot wall should lean back 3 inches total at the top compared to the base.
-Most interlocking block systems build this batter into the block geometry automatically — each course naturally steps back the right amount as you stack.
-Dry-stacked stone requires you to manually set the lean on each course.
+Segmental block walls should batter back about 1 inch per foot of height, so a 3-foot wall leans back roughly 3 inches at the top.
+Most interlocking systems build this batter into the block geometry, stepping back automatically as you stack.
+Dry-stacked stone requires setting the lean manually on each course.